ltagliaferri/dh-rutgers-2022/src/blog/modify-eleventy-web-app.md

 ---
-title: Modift an Eleventy Web App
+title: Modify an Eleventy Web App
 description: Tutorial on how to create a GitHub account and cloning our main repository.
 ---